Why Being Yourself is the Most Important Step in Your Creative ProcessSep 21, 2020

-In creating the Style Lab Workshop the goal was to provide a safe space where other pet photographers could come to develop and refine their own personal style.
+In creating Style Lab Retreat the goal was to provide a safe space where other pet photographers could come to develop and refine their own personal style.
 Free from judgement or fear of failure and build a better community.
-Where myself and other well known photographers would be willing to share their knowledge on finding your inner creativity, being authentic and creating work only you can create.
+Where myself and other well-known photographers would be willing to share their knowledge on finding your inner creativity, being authentic and creating work only you can create.
 As well as how that leads to fulfilment and success.

-I’m absolutely thrilled Charlotte and I are bringing the Style Lab Workshop to life.
+I’m absolutely thrilled that Charlotte and I have brought Style Lab Retreat to life.

-And remember at the start of this post when I talked about Alicja?
-Well Charlotte and I are beside ourselves with excitement that world renowned Alicja Zmysłowska will be joining us as a member of the Style Lab team!
+Remember at the start of this post when I talked about Alicja?
+Well we are incredibly excited that she has joined us as a member of the Style Lab team!

-Our first Style Lab Workshop took place in Tasmania in January 2020, just before Covid-19 got crazy, we were very lucky to squeeze it in before borders closed, read more about that here.
+Our first Style Lab Workshop took place in Tasmania in January 2020, just before Covid-19 got crazy, we were very lucky to squeeze it in before borders closed.
+You can read more about the first Style Lab Workshop here.

-The three of us can't wait to be reunited and host this new breed of Dog Photography workshop again.
-If you want to more info on future Style Lab Workshops, register for updates below.
+The three of us can't wait to be reunited and host this new breed of dog photography workshop again in September 2023, this time in the breathtaking landscapes of Iceland.

 Start your pet photography journey with 100 free daily tips!